lishengrui900425/Study_Records/appendix0_command _line_crash_course.md

 Let’s do a simple first command so you can get the hang of this:

-#### Windows

 ![](D:\MyNoteBook\Learn-Python3-The-Hard-Way\images\print_current_working_directory.png)

 ### You Learned This

-Your prompt will look different from mine.
-You may have your user name before the > and the name of your computer.
-On windows it will probably look different too.
+On windows，you may have your user name before the > and the name of your computer.
 The key is that you see the following pattern:

 - There’s a prompt
 - You type a command there.
 In this case, it’s pwd